-e) Foreign exchange risk
+5. Foreign exchange risk

 Foreign exchange risk is the risk that the fair value or future cash flow of a financial instrument will fluctuate because of changes in foreign exchange rate.
 The Company's cash flow exposure to foreign currency is due mainly to cash, option payments and costs incurred for the development of its mineral properties in Mexico.
-As at February 28, 2015, the Company's condensed consolidated interim balance sheets included \$44,070 (2014 - \$54,808) of cash denominated in U.S. currency and \$16,720 (2014 - \$45,552) denominated in Mexican currency; \$NIL (2014 - \$NIL) of accounts payable which were U.S. currency denominated and \$2,900 (2014 - \$700) of accounts payable which were Mexico currency denominated.
+As at February 29, 2016, the Company's condensed consolidated interim balance sheets included \$25 (2015 - \$44,070) of cash denominated in U.S. currency and \$1,444 (2015 - \$16,720) denominated in Mexican currency; \$NIL (2015 - \$NIL) of accounts payable which were U.S. currency denominated and \$2,000 (2015 - \$2,900) of accounts payable which were Mexico currency denominated.
 The Company does not use, hold or issue financial instruments for trading or speculative purposes.
-At February 28, 2015 there were no foreign exchange contracts outstanding.
+At February 29, 2016 there were no foreign exchange contracts outstanding.

-f) Liquidity risk
+6. Liquidity risk

 Liquidity risk is the risk that the Company will not be able to meet its obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure and financial leverage as outlined below.
-The Company has sufficient funds as at February 28, 2015 to settle its current accounts payable of \$50,933, and its long-term commitments on mineral claims as outlined in Note 6.
+The Company has insufficient funds as at February 29, 2016 to settle its current accounts payable of \$60,413, and insufficient funds to cover its long-term commitments on mineral claims as outlined in Note 4.

-In the opinion of management, the working capital of \$53,493 at February 28, 2015 is not sufficient to support the Company's normal operating requirements through its current reporting period.
+In the opinion of management, the working capital deficit of \$3,669 at February 29, 2016 is not sufficient to support the Company's normal operating requirements through its current reporting period.
 The Company is continuing to review expenditures in order to ensure adequate liquidity and flexibility to support its exploration and development strategies.

 The Company believes that external financing, likely in the form of equity offerings or optioning one or more of its claims, , will be required in order to maintain its current operations.
+(See note 11- Subsequent events)